+If an HCSTF does not operate during certain periods of the year, a reduced inspection frequency may be considered.

-Inspections should also take place during periods of precipitation or spring freshet to record when the facility is approaching capacity and to ensure control measures are taken as needed.
+Inspections should always take place during periods of precipitation or spring freshet to record when the facility is approaching capacity and to ensure control measures are taken as needed.

 Groundwater Monitoring

 Groundwater monitoring wells installed during the site characterization phase should be monitored during operation of the HCSTF.
-The criteria and parameters outlined in Table 6.2 should be used as a guide when assessing groundwater quality; however, the baseline groundwater quality determined prior to operations (described in Section 4.3.3) and the type of contaminated soil accepted at the HCSTF will help inform the groundwater quality parameters monitored.
+The criteria and parameters outlined for groundwater in Table 6.2 should be used as a guide when assessing groundwater quality; however, the baseline groundwater quality determined prior to operations (described in Section 4.3.3) and the type of contaminated soil accepted at the HCSTF will help inform the groundwater quality parameters monitored.
 Groundwater should be sampled and analyzed at a minimum of twice per year: at the beginning of open water season; and at the end of open water season.
 Additional sampling and analysis might be required under a water licence.

 Under a water licence, a sub-section of the Operation and Maintenance Plan (or a separate plan for water quality monitoring) will include action levels for groundwater quality.
 Action levels are established to identify when contaminants may have entered the groundwater from the facility and require possible mitigative actions.
 Actions levels are typically determined on a site-specific basis using a combination of information that may include the background groundwater quality data gathered in Section 4.3.3 and the guidelines outlined in Table 6.2.
 For example, if background groundwater monitoring shows that concentrations of certain constituents are naturally elevated in the vicinity of the HCSTF, guidelines may not provide an appropriate action level.
 The Groundwater Monitoring Plan should also stipulate the corrective actions that will take place should groundwater results reach or exceed action levels.